All Episodes

 Speedy Gonzalez always won at the end of the episode.

-This is uh what one of this is from uh it's I think it's live science, and this is from live science, and the third one is new scientists okay, two of these from Livescience.com.
+This is a, one of this is from, I think it's Live Science, and this is from Live Science, and the third one is New Scientist.

 Global warming makes sea less salty.

-You uh you won't want to drink water straight from the ocean any time soon, but the salt content is on the decline, a sign of potentially worrisome consequences that scientists can't accurately predict, and they can't explain either.
+You won't want to drink water straight from the ocean anytime soon, but the salt content is on the decline, a sign of potentially worrisome consequences that scientists can't accurately predict, and they can't explain either.

-Since the late 60s, much of the North Atlantic Ocean's become less salty in part due to increases in freshwater runoff induced by global warming.
+Since the late 60s, much of the North Atlantic Ocean has become less salty, in part due to increases in freshwater runoff induced by global warming.

-I thought the sea level was gonna rise because icebergs were gonna melt.
+I thought the sea level was going to rise because icebergs were going to melt.

 Anyway, now for the first time, researchers have quantified this freshwater influx, allowing them to predict the long-term effects of a conveyor belt of ocean currents.

-Climate changes in northern hemisphere have melted glaciers and brought more rain, dumping more fresh water into the oceans.
+Climate changes in the northern hemisphere have melted glaciers and brought more rain, dumping more freshwater into the oceans.

 It goes on and on and on and on and on.